Learning and Interpreting Gravitational-Wave Features from CNNs with a Random Forest Approach: Hybrid Model Architecture

-The CNN-RF model architecture is illustrated in Fig.~\ref{FIG.1}.
+The hybrid CNN-RF model architecture is illustrated in Figure~\ref{FIG.1}.
 In this model, a fixed CNN is used to guide feature extraction, while a RF is employed for classification.
 The CNN is first trained to distinguish between GW signals and noise.
 This trained network, referred to as the baseline-CNN, is then fixed.
-Four hand-crafted features are extracted from its final convolutional layer, and along with the baseline-CNN’s output probabilities, are used to train the RF classifier to differentiate GW signals, noise, and glitches.
+From its final convolutional layer, four handcrafted features are extracted.
+Additionally, the CNN output probability—representing its confidence that a given input contains a GW signal (hereafter referred to as the $\mathbf{CNN\ probability}$)—is included.
+These five features are then used as inputs to train the RF classifier to differentiate among GW signals, noise, and glitches.

-\subsubsection{CNN Module}
+\subsection{CNN Module}

 CNN is a specific category of deep learning algorithms, particularly adept at processing grid-structured data such as images and temporal signals.
 It is capable of capturing useful feature representations~\cite{Lecun1998}.
 As the depth of convolutional layers increases, CNN can capture more abstract and complex features in deeper layers~\cite{lecun2015deep}.
-The architecture of CNN primarily comprises convolutional layers, pooling layers, and fully connected layers.
+The architecture of a CNN primarily comprises convolutional layers, pooling layers, and fully connected layers.
 Convolutional layers are the cornerstone of CNN, designed mainly for feature extraction from input data.
 These layers apply a set of learnable filters or convolution kernels to scan the input, where each filter performs dot multiplication with local regions of the input to produce feature maps.
 Following these feature maps, a non-linear activation function, such as the Rectified Linear Unit (ReLU), is applied to introduce non-linearity into the model, enhancing its expressive power.
 Pooling layers, typically placed after convolutional layers, reduce the spatial dimensions of the feature maps by selecting maximum (max pooling) or average (average pooling) values over local neighborhoods.
 This process not only decreases the number of parameters and computational load for subsequent layers but also improves the model's robustness against variations in the input.
 Fully connected layers are situated towards the end of the CNN architecture, tasked with integrating all features extracted by preceding layers to perform the final classification.